remnrem/luna-doc/docs/ref/exp.md

 - By default, each annotation class is stored in its own cache; use `cache` to combine all annotations into a single cache.
 - Channel stratification is preserved unless `ignore-channel` is set.

+<h3>Methods</h3>

+For each specified annotation class, `A2C` iterates over all annotation instances and reads a designated metadata field whose value is expected to encode a sample-point time in the form `tp:XXXXXXX` (an integer in Luna's internal time-point units).
+The time-point vector of a reference signal is obtained and a linear scan finds the pair of adjacent sample points bracketing each annotation time-point; the closer of the two is selected, and the event is accepted only if its distance from the nearest sample does not exceed the `diff` tolerance (defaulting to one sample period).
+Accepted events are stored as integer sample-point indices in an internal cache keyed by channel and annotation class, with optional merging of all annotation classes into a single named cache.
+The resulting cache entries can be consumed directly by downstream commands such as [`TLOCK`](intervals.md#tlock).

 <h3>Parameters</h3>